nexus-stc/stc/web/README.md

 - Build static site
 - Create IPFS directory with the static site and links to data batteries

-It can be done with `npm run publish`
+It can be done with `bash publi.sh`